 We also calculate input (output) shares $\omega^{\text{in}}_{\alpha,ij}$ ($\omega^{\text{out}}_{\alpha,ij}$) by dividing the raw weight of an input (output) link $Z^{\alpha}_{ij}$ ($Z^{\alpha}_{ji}$) by the sum of inputs purchased (outputs sold) from (to) all other industries, given by

-Using this network interpretation of the IOTs, we calculate aggregate properties of the Payment-based and ONS IOTs, shown in Table \ref{tab:network_stats_2019_no_truncation} using 2019, which is the most recent year for which data for IOTs were available when writing the paper (Q1/2024).
+Using this network interpretation, we calculate aggregate properties of the payment-based and ONS IOTs, shown in Table \ref{tab:network_stats_2019_no_truncation} using 2019, which is the most recent year for which IOT data were available when writing the paper (Q1/2024).
 The upper part of the tables illustrates the statistics when using raw transactions as weights, the lower parts when using input and output shares.

-The comparison reveals that the Payment networks are much less densely connected than the ONS SUT, PxP, and IxI networks, reflected in a low density of $<$30\%, compared to 47-98\% for the ONS tables.
-On average, an industry has about 29 Payment links out of 105 theoretically possible links, as reflected by the degree, including loops reflecting within-industry trade.
-The connectivity is strongest in the IxI network which is almost fully connected, and lowest in the SUT with a density of 47\% and 45 links per industry on average.
+The comparison reveals that the payment networks are much less densely connected than the ONS SUT, PxP, and IxI networks, reflected in a low density of $<$30\%, compared to 47-98\% for the ONS tables.
+On average, an industry has about 29 payment links out of 105 theoretically possible links, as reflected by the degree, including loops reflecting within-industry trade.
+The connectivity is strongest in the IxI network which is almost fully connected, and lowest in the SUT, with a density of 47\% and 45 links per industry on average.

-The density steeply decreases in the ONS-based IOTs if we truncate the network by removing non-significant links: for example, if we remove all links in an IOT $\alpha$ with an input (output) share $\omega^{\text{in},\alpha}_{ij}$ ($\omega^{\text{out},\alpha}_{ij}$) smaller than 1\% (5\%), the density drops from 47-98\% to 16-18\% (3-4\%).
-The Payment-based IOTs are less sensitive to such truncation, declining from 29\% to 11-14\% (4-6\%) and become even denser than the ONS IOTs if the truncation is strong (see \ref{app:subsec:aggregate_network}).
-This arises from the SDC procedure, where all small and potentially disclosive links between industries have already been removed.\footnote{Note that this report relies on an experimental version of the data, and an expansion of coverage of firms included in the analysis is in development.
-This will likely contribute to a higher connectivity of the network.}
+Fig. \ref{fig:network_density_plot_3digit} illustrates how the density decreases in the ONS-based IOTs if we truncate the network by removing non-significant links: for example, if we remove all links in an IOT $\alpha$ with an input (output) share $\omega^{\text{in},\alpha}_{ij}$ ($\omega^{\text{out},\alpha}_{ij}$) smaller than 1\% (5\%), the density drops from 47-98\% to 16-18\% (3-4\%).
+The payment-based IOTs are less sensitive to such truncation, declining from 29\% to 11-14\% (4-6\%) and become even denser than the ONS IOTs if the truncation is strong (see also \ref{app:subsec:aggregate_network}).
+This arises from the SDC procedure, where all small and potentially disclosive links between industries have already been removed.\footnote{This article relies on an experimental version of the data.
+A recent data update included an expanded coverage of firms and further improvements are underway.
+This will likely contribute to a higher connectivity of the non-truncated network.}

-Transitivity and reciprocity range between 55-100\%, and are higher the denser the network.
+Transitivity and reciprocity range between 55\% and 100\%, and the higher the number the denser is the network.
 This number indicates the share of industries, which are customers and sellers to each other at the same time (reciprocity) or are connected through a third industry, forming a closed triad (transitivity).
-These values are lowest for the SUT and the Payment-based IOTs.
+These values are lowest for the SUT and the payment-based IOTs.